learn-co-curriculum/phase-1-array-map-method-lab/README.md

 ourselves work and to organize and optimize our code, resulting in more readable and understandable functions.

-## Define How the `map()` Method Works
+## Review How the `map()` Method Works

 `Array.prototype.map()` is a method that iterates over an array and applies a function to each element, modifying it in some way.
-The result is then returned as a *new* array, leaving the original array the same (but remember, **not** any elements we modify directly; that requires defensive copying).
-This is super helpful, because it saves us from having to create a new array ourselves and copy stuff in there.
+The result is then returned as a *new* array, leaving the original array the same.
+This is super helpful, because it saves us from having to build out the loop, or create a new array and copy stuff in there.
 It also leaves the elements in the original array unchanged, which helps protect our code from bugs.